- 1 A long-term review of the BiOrbAir (part two)

 Today I misted the three miniature orchids inside this terrarium, my Ornithophora radicans is still flowering……

-To continue reading this review, and move on to reading the third part of my BiOrbAir review, which continues on from this instalment, please click here.
+To continue reading this review, and move on to read the third part of my BiOrbAir review, which continues on from this instalment, please click here.

-To see the full planting list for this BiOrbAir, together with the details of the nurseries and garden centres I used to purchase the plants, ferns, orchids and mosses for this terrarium, please click here.
+To see the full planting list for this BiOrbAir, together with the details of the nurseries and garden centres I used to purchase the plants, ferns, orchids, mosses, and cork for this terrarium, please click here.

 To read the first part of my Miniature Orchid Trial – Growing Miniature Orchids in the BiOrbAir, please click here.